Common Core State Standards

 Q: Why are the CCSS replacing the state learning standards?

-A: The current Illinois State Learning Standards are not aligned from grades K-12.
-The expectations for students at the grade school level do not adequately prepare students to enter Ninth Grade with the necessary skill set for high school level coursework.
-The Common Core State Standards solve this problem because specific benchmarks and skill sets will be defined and assessed at each grade level.
+A: The previous Illinois State Learning Standards was not aligned from grades K-12.
+The expectations for students at the grade school level did not adequately prepare students to enter Ninth Grade with the necessary skill set for high school level coursework.
+The Common Core State Standards are an attempt solve this problem because specific benchmarks and skill sets will be defined and assessed at each grade level.

 The CCSS are part of a national effort to improve college and career readiness, academic rigor, and educational accountability.
 The CCSS are expected to increase global competitiveness; reduce rates of college remediation; and improve student academic achievement.